-The Top 10 Best Bear Pokémon (Ranked)This post may contain affiliate links.
+The 10 Best Bear Pokémon In The Series (Ranked)This post may contain affiliate links.
 If you buy something we may get a small commission at no extra cost to you.
 (Learn more).

 Most of the Pokémon that appeared in the games are based on kinds of animals, plants, and in the case of a pile of garbage… fun little objects.